 This is what I think is the prettiest beach on Lyudao with lovely white sand, good to just chill out on.
 It’s also nice for snorkeling and has a long platform like the one in Chai Kou.

 Here’s a list of fun experiences you can have on Green Island besides your own exploration.

 Snorkelling is fairly common and easy to arrange.
 You usually get a wetsuit and snorkel and the guide will pull you along on a floating ring.
 Or consider renting or bringing your own gear and just heading out on your own to snorkel at Chai Kou or Da Bai Sha Beach

 I managed to find some time to do a little diving here and saw the famous Mushroom Rock while it was still standing.
 It has since fallen over unfortunately!

 Explore the island by night and check out the wildlife.
-I did this tour the first time I was here and we basically tailed after a local guide in our car and he introduced us to the local sights including some of the local deer, frogs and even an endemic stick insect
+I did this tour the first time I was here and we basically tailed after a local guide in our car and he introduced us to the local sights including some of the local sika deer, frogs and even an endemic stick insect

 Summer is flying fish season and you should definitely order a lovely deep-fried flying fish dish for dinner.
 Lyudao is also famous for seaweed so make sure to have some when you visit.

-I hope this little guide helps you get to Lyudao aka Green Island!
+I hope this little guide helps you get to Lyudao aka Green Island.
 It’s definitely seeing more tourists than when I first visited back in ’07, especially during the summer season.
-But it’s relative remoteness means that it’s still not crazy crowded so you can find lots of quiet spots to chill out at away from the crowds.
+But its relative remoteness means that Lyudao still is not crazy crowded and you can find lots of quiet spots to chill out at away from the crowds.